-We are an international team: Chris Yerga, our gifted CTO is American, our CFO, the sweet and efficient Anriette Briscoe is South African, and my partner Gianluca Cicogna is part Italian, part Mexican and very British.
+We are an international team: Chris Diacov, our gifted CTO is American Bulgarian, our CFO, the sweet and efficient Anriette Briscoe is South African, my partner Gianluca Cicogna is part Italian, part Mexican and very British.
 Key Advisor is Sean Fee – all the way from Ireland, and we all speak a number of languages.”

 Kyra Pahlen – Founder